-An entity representing a transaction.
+An entity representing a transaction .
 Every datom in a Datomic database includes the tx that created it, allowing recovery of the entire history of the database.
 Transactions are automatically associated with wall-clock time, but are otherwise ordinary entities.
 In particular, application code can make additional assertions about transactions.
-A tx entity id can be converted to a transaction t with Peer.toT.

 An atomic unit of work in a database.
-All Datomic writes are transactional and have the ACID properties (Atomic, Consistent, Isolated, and Durable).
+All Datomic writes are transactional, fully serialized, and ACID (Atomic, Consistent, Isolated, and Durable).

 An ordered list of elements.
 Datomic queries return sets of tuples.